 We missed the rush hour traffic of people going to work and instead hit some other kind of traffic, maybe people with nothing else to do but to cause a traffic jam.
 I’d recommend always leaving as early as possible because you will always have a surprisingly long drive ahead of you.
 And get gas while you can.
 Trust me.

 If you haven’t been to Fremantle yet I suggest you make it your first stop.
-Grab a cup of coffee, or a pint (I’m not judging, it’s 5 o’clock somewhere) and wander the streets, enjoy the beach, pick up any last minute supplies you might have forgotten, get ready for the long drive ahead (I later learnt that this was our shortest drive of the week).
+Grab a cup of coffee or a pint (I’m not judging, it’s 5 o’clock somewhere) and wander the streets, enjoy the beach, pick up any last-minute supplies you might have forgotten and get ready for the long drive ahead (I later learned that this was our shortest drive of the week).

-Our first stop (having already had a pint in Fremantle the week before) was Penguin Island off the coast of Rockingham, 45 minutes south of Perth.
+Our first stop (having already visited Freo the week before) was Penguin Island off the coast of Rockingham, 45 minutes south of Perth.
 An island with penguins on it.
-Penguins, that are supposed to live in the ice cold waters of Antarctica and such, living in the tropical waters of Western Australia, good one mother nature.
+Penguins, that are supposed to live in the ice-cold waters of Antarctica and such, living in the tropical waters of Western Australia, good one mother nature.

 The ferry to and from the island only takes 5 minutes and it’s a beautiful little journey, worth the money (being part of our ticket price) for me as we were on a tight schedule.
 The island is small enough that you can walk around it in 20 minutes which you definitely should, you’ll get the best views and see a lot of different species of birds.

 The penguin feeding was worth it too, I absolutely adore penguins and these Little Penguins are the smallest species in the world.
 They have around 10 that have been rescued and can’t be released into the wild, so the staff take care of them.
 You can go and see them any time once you’ve watched the feeding.